The Men from

 record.

-The first big change for the better for The Men From S.O.U.N.D.
+The first big change for the better for the Men From S.O.U.N.D.

 was the addition of vocalist George Ochoa.
 By this time,